mark-wiemer/minecraft-bedrock/README.md

 - Sample behavior pack with `mcfunction` (in-game commands)
 - Using GameTest framework to add functionality, not just tests.
 See [the Smelly pack](./behavior-packs/smelly-pack/README.md)
 - [Using TypeScript](https://learn.microsoft.com/en-us/minecraft/creator/documents/scriptinggettingstarted) insted of Molang, mcfunction, or JSON.
 See [Project Cotta](./projects/cotta/README.md)

-### Current work

 - Getting a custom TS pack to update when player leaves and rejoins the game.
 See [Project Smooth Stone](./projects/smoothStone/README.md)

+### Current work

+- Mastering the project initialization process.
+See [Project Marble](./projects/marble/README.md)
 - Building an awesome Zombie Fighting add-on!
 See [Project Z-War](./projects/z-war/README.md)